Grants & Funding

 The Ohio Arts Council’s grant programs are grouped into four categories supporting organizations, arts learning, and individual artists:

-Learn more about the grants they offer in each category by downloading their Grant Overview pamphlet, which offers a snapshot of each program.
+- Learn more about the grants they offer in each category by clicking here.

 SPACES commissions artists from around the world—at all stages of their careers—to make new work that is responsive to timely issues.
 They use these projects as a jumping off point to create educational initiatives that help develop a more informed citizenry.
 They also distribute grants to artists outside of their residency and exhibition programs.